Medtronic plc (NYSE:MDT) Shares Purchased by Larson Financial Group LLC

 MDT stock opened at $117.77 on Friday.
 The company has a quick ratio of 1.79, a current ratio of 2.16 and a debt-to-equity ratio of 0.52.
 The company has a market capitalization of $158.52 billion, a price-to-earnings ratio of 44.95, a P/E/G ratio of 4.01 and a beta of 0.70.
 Medtronic plc has a 12 month low of $72.13 and a 12 month high of $122.15.
 The firm has a 50 day moving average of $115.22 and a two-hundred day moving average of $105.96.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, January 15th.
-Investors of record on Tuesday, December 22nd will be issued a dividend of $0.58 per share.
-This represents a $2.32 annualized dividend and a dividend yield of 1.97%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, January 15th.
+Investors of record on Tuesday, December 22nd will be paid a dividend of $0.58 per share.
 The ex-dividend date of this dividend is Friday, December 18th.
-Medtronic’s dividend payout ratio is currently 50.54%.
+This represents a $2.32 annualized dividend and a yield of 1.97%.
+Medtronic’s dividend payout ratio is 50.54%.

-MDT has been the subject of a number of analyst reports.
-Morgan Stanley raised shares of Medtronic from an “equal weight” rating to an “overweight” rating and set a $140.00 target price for the company in a research note on Tuesday, December 15th.
-Jefferies Financial Group upped their price target on shares of Medtronic from $120.00 to $138.00 and gave the stock a “buy” rating in a research note on Thursday, October 15th.
-Smith Barney Citigroup upped their price target on shares of Medtronic from $120.00 to $128.00 in a research note on Wednesday, November 25th.
-Piper Sandler upped their price target on shares of Medtronic from $120.00 to $130.00 and gave the stock an “overweight” rating in a research note on Tuesday, November 24th.
-Finally, Raymond James upped their price target on shares of Medtronic from $115.00 to $122.00 and gave the stock an “outperform” rating in a research note on Wednesday, November 25th.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating, twenty have given a buy rating and one has issued a strong buy rating to the company.
-The company has a consensus rating of “Buy” and a consensus price target of $120.93.
+A number of analysts have recently weighed in on MDT shares.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price target on shares of Medtronic from $120.00 to $128.00 in a research note on Wednesday, November 25th.
+Credit Suisse Group upped their price target on shares of Medtronic from $118.00 to $126.00 and gave the stock an “outperform” rating in a research note on Wednesday, November 25th.
+Truist upped their price target on shares of Medtronic to $128.00 and gave the stock a “buy” rating in a research note on Wednesday, November 25th.
+Stifel Nicolaus upped their price target on shares of Medtronic from $125.00 to $132.00 and gave the stock a “buy” rating in a research note on Wednesday, November 25th.
+Finally, UBS Group upped their price target on shares of Medtronic from $123.00 to $130.00 and gave the stock a “buy” rating in a research note on Wednesday, November 25th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating, twenty have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and an average target price of $120.93.

-In other Medtronic news, EVP Robert John White sold 10,930 shares of the company’s stock in a transaction that occurred on Friday, December 18th.
-The stock was sold at an average price of $115.46, for a total value of $1,261,977.80.
-Following the completion of the transaction, the executive vice president now owns 55,852 shares of the company’s stock, valued at approximately $6,448,671.92.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, SVP Carol A. Surface sold 15,000 shares of the firm’s stock in a transaction that occurred on Monday, December 28th.
-The stock was sold at an average price of $114.90, for a total value of $1,723,500.00.
+In other news, SVP Carol A. Surface sold 15,000 shares of the business’s stock in a transaction that occurred on Monday, December 28th.
+The stock was sold at an average price of $114.90, for a total transaction of $1,723,500.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, EVP Robert John White sold 10,930 shares of the company’s stock in a transaction on Friday, December 18th.
+The shares were sold at an average price of $115.46, for a total value of $1,261,977.80.
+Following the completion of the transaction, the executive vice president now owns 55,852 shares of the company’s stock, valued at $6,448,671.92.
 The disclosure for this sale can be found here.
-0.52% of the stock is currently owned by corporate insiders.
+Corporate insiders own 0.52% of the company’s stock.

 Medtronic Company Profile